-- 5.103.
+- 5.104.
 The purpose of airfield safeguarding is to ensure that the operation and development of civil and military airfields is not inhibited by development that could pose a hazard to aircraft or radar operation.
 National policy requires mineral working, restoration and after-use proposals to take account of aviation safety.
-The planning process therefore has an important role in preventing any unacceptable adverse impacts on aviation safety arising from minerals development. - 5.104.
+The planning process therefore has an important role in preventing any unacceptable adverse impacts on aviation safety arising from minerals development. - 5.105.
 The restoration of minerals sites to open water may lead to the creation of areas that attract roosting or loafing birds such as gulls and geese, especially when large areas of water greater than 200m across are created.
 This is potentially dangerous in the vicinity of airports or airfields where any increase in the number of birds can increase the overall risk of birdstrike to aircraft.
 However, it is possible to have water-based restoration without constituting an unacceptable risk to aviation safety through measures such as the creation of reed beds or fragmented ponds, instead of open water, which generally do not attract the flocking birds that present a bird strike hazard.

-- 5.105.
+- 5.106.
 It is important to note that this policy applies to all types of mineral site restoration as risks to aviation safety are not solely associated with water-based habitats.
-For example, some bird species associated with bird strike can also be found on agricultural land. - 5.106.
+For example, some bird species associated with bird strike can also be found on agricultural land. - 5.107.
 Other hazards to aviation, although less common in association with minerals development, include tall buildings or structures such as chimneys, masts and pylons.
 Wind turbines can also cause problems due to the flicker effect of the rotating blades.
-Reflective surfaces such as solar panels also need to be carefully sited and angled to avoid glare. - 5.107.
+Reflective surfaces such as solar panels also need to be carefully sited and angled to avoid glare. - 5.108.
 This policy does not preclude any specific forms of restoration or after-use but seeks to ensure that aviation safety is fully considered and addressed through appropriate consultation, avoidance and mitigation.
-Advice Notes on the safeguarding of aerodromes have been produced by the Airport Operators' Association and General Aviation Awareness Council. - 5.108.
-There are nine safeguarded airfield areas affecting Nottinghamshire and these are identified on Plan 5.
+Advice Notes on the safeguarding of aerodromes have been produced by the Airport Operators' Association and General Aviation Awareness Council. - 5.109.
+There are eight licenced safeguarded airfield areas affecting Nottinghamshire and these are identified on Plan 5.
+Other, non-licenced, aerodromes may be safeguarded by privately agreed consultation with the Local Planning Authority.
+This is called 'unofficial' safeguarding and is not obligatory under Statutory Direction.
+However, the County Council acknowledges the Governments advice that 'aerodrome owners should take steps to safeguard their operations' and as such Policy DM10 will also apply to these 'unofficial' safeguarded areas as recorded by Local Planning Authorities.